entrope/srnx/README.md

-= File format notes
+# File format notes

-== Epoch flags
+## Epoch flags

 Both RINEX 2.11 and 3.04 define seven epoch flags: 0, 1 and 6 use the
 respective observation format; 2 through 5 use the special event format.

-== Satellite names
+## Satellite names

 RINEX 2.11 defines four satellite system identifiers; RINEX 3.04 defines seven.
-Each identifies up to 100 satellites, although 00 is presumably reserved, and the likely count is much smaller.
+Each identifies up to 100 satellites, although 00 is presumably reserved, and the typical count is much smaller.

 For example, SBAS PRNs range from 120 through 158 inclusive, so never use 00 through 19 or above 58; QZSS uses only 01 through 09.

-== Observation codes
+## Observation codes

 RINEX 2.11 defines 26 observation codes, out of about 40 potential names using the general naming scheme.